Website Header - 8.5 x 2 - Hunt Seat Rules and Regulations

 • Only an athlete registered at the current CPI event is allowed to be riding the horse while on the show grounds. ʺTuning‐upʺ by persons other than the athlete registered at the current CPI event is prohibited.

 • Before jumping classes, each athlete will be allowed only two warm-up fences, in the pattern posted by the show steward.
 Warm-up fences may only be changed by a steward or show official.
-All classes will be judged on equitation, and faults of the horse will not be judged.
+All classes will be judged on equitation, and the faults of the horse will not be judged.

 • Judges’ decisions shall be final and may not be protested.